 Submit your resume outlining the days and times of the week you are available and your work preference (Cashier, kitchen, catering, etc) to the Food Services Director in the Campus Activity Centre, Room 123.
 Only those selected for an interview will be contacted.

-There are approximately 80 positions on campus for students who:
+There are approximately over 100 positions on campus for students who:

 How to Apply:

 Students must not begin work until paperwork is complete.

 View more information at TRU Work Study.